nitrain/nitrain/README.md

 Finally, there are a few arguments which relate to the multi-processing nature of the samping, which I wont get into but will refer interested readers to the official pytorch docs.

-#### `TensorDataset` Image -> Class Label Sampling
+#### `TensorDataset` Image -> Label Sampling

-Having an input tensor be a collection of images and the target tensor be a vector of class labels is perhaps the most common scenario.
-We'll start by loading the mnist dataset from `torchvision`:
+Having the input tensor be a collection of images and the target tensor be a vector of class labels is perhaps the most common scenario.
+We'll use this as the first demonstration and start by loading the mnist dataset from `torchvision`:

 ```python
 from torchvision.datasets import MNIST